Roadside call boxes provide an important service for motorists without cell phones, and in areas with unreliable cellular reception.

 Our call boxes have digital cellular service with fully functioning TTY keyboards and screens to ensure there is access for those who are speech impaired.

-Our network of roughly 1,600 call boxes allow you to report a road hazard, flat tire or mechanical breakdown.
+Our network of roughly 600 call boxes, located mainly on the region's toll bridges and along rural highways in more remote parts of the area, allow you to report a road hazard, flat tire or mechanical breakdown.

-Due to increased cell phone usage, many call boxes have been removed.
+Due to increased cell phone usage, many call boxes in the Bay Area's urban core have been removed in recent years.
 Instead, there are signs directing motorists to use the 511 Freeway Assist service.

 Dial 511 for Freeway Assist